AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/map-group-adh.md

 uid: map-group-adh
 ---

-# Map a group to an AVEVA Data Hub role
+# Step 3B: Map a group to an AVEVA Data Hub role

 Assign an existing AVEVA Connect group to a Data Hub role to control what actions users assigned to this group can take in AVEVA Data Hub.
 There are six built-in tenant roles which cannot be removed: